 Do I Need a Visa or Passport for South Africa?

-What is the Climate Like in South Africa?
+What Is the Climate Like in South Africa?

 Wine in South Africa

-What Should I Take To South Africa?
+What Should I Take to South Africa?

-U.S. Consulate in South Africa
+Canadian Consulate in South Africa

 Do I Need Vaccines for South Africa?